Black Boy Writes & Black Girl Writes Mentorship Initiative

 Rules

-All applicants must be pre-WGA to qualify.
+All applicants must be pre-WGA to qualify, meaning you are not in the Writers Guild.

 The first round of the application process will require a bio, one TV half-hour script or one TV one-hour script (of any genre), and a short essay.